szymon-sawicki/cinema-app/README.md

 # cinema app
 ### Backend system for managing network of cinemas with multiple rooms.
-#### Project is almost ready, some refactorings must be done, security layer in API and proper documentation
+#### Project is almost ready, some refactorings must be done, security layer in API and proper documentation also
 ### Planned finish - 20 september

 The data is stored in MySQL database, communication with frontend will be achieved through REST API.
 Till end of the year I will make complete frontend layer (actually I make Javascript course) and deployment on AWS.

+After starting of application, sample data can be loaded into database with GET request to http://localhost:8000/initializer

-Technology stack:
+#### Technology stack:

 - Java 16
 - Spring framework